 /opt/syslog-ng/sbin/syslog-ng-ctl verbose --set=off

-In certain situations you may need to analyze debug messages, for example to troubleshoot connection issues or to verify message processing (only syslog-ng PE6).
+In certain situations you may need to analyze debug messages, for example to troubleshoot connection issues or to verify message processing.

 You can turn on debug logging on a running syslog-ng instance with the following command.

 When you have finished turn off debug mode with: